nihilistsumo/QS3M/README.md

 - -ct: Different variations of query-specific similarity algorithms.
 Options are cats, scaled (CAVS), qscale (experimental) and abl (used for ablation study).
 - --cache: Use intermediate data saved in the cache folder.
 Useful for experimenting with hyperparameters.
 - --save: Save the trained model.

+## Important parameters eval_model.py

+- -qt: Name of the query attention file with the same format as before.
+Used for clustering evaluation.
+- -pp: Name of parapairs json file used for pairwise evaluation.
+It follows the below format:
+  {<Query ID>: {'parapairs': [passage1ID_passage2ID, passage1ID_passage3ID, ...], 'labels': [1, 0, ...]}, ...}
+- -aql: Name of article level qrels in TRECCAR format.
+- -tql: Name of toplevel level qrels in TRECCAR format.
+- -hql: Name of toplevel level qrels in TRECCAR format.
+- -mp: Path to the saved models that we want to evaluate.
+- -mt: Type of the saved model, using the same options as -ct option of models.py.